 EMDR is a psychotherapy used to treat PTSD.
 Psychotherapies emphasize counseling techniques that explore mental health issues through personal interaction.
 EMDR allows patients to access memories of traumatic events and process them in a way that resolves distress.

-After EMDR therapy, patients feel relieved, no longer experience flashbacks from triggers and recall memories with less stress or unease.
+After EMDR therapy, some patients report feeling relieved.
+They may stop experiencing flashbacks from triggers and recall memories with less stress or unease.
 Eye movements are the most distinguishing aspect of EMDR, but the therapy involves several other therapeutic techniques.

 During EMDR therapy, the therapist asks the client to think of a specific distressing memory and then to focus on the therapist’s moving hand.
 The eye movement focuses a patient’s attention on external stimuli while he or she internally focuses on the distressing memory.
 Therapists usually direct eye movements, but some incorporate auditory stimuli.